-- 2.10.
-The net result, and benefit to the HRA, is that the list of issues and sites potentially affected is reduced, making for a shorter and more focused HRA than would otherwise be the case. - 2.11.
-However, as impacts on the River Derwent European site cannot be ruled out, further ecological information needs to be gathered to inform subsequent tests in the HRA.
-Drawing on the citation, conservation objectives, supplementary advice and site improvement plan, the characteristics of the River Derwent SAC are described in Table 3 and are accompanied by observations on their sensitivity to external factors the latter informed by Table 1.
+- 2.9 The net result, and benefit to the HRA, is that the list of issues and sites potentially affected is reduced, making for a shorter and more focused HRA than would otherwise be the case. - 2.10 However, as impacts on the River Derwent European site cannot be ruled out, further ecological information needs to be gathered to inform subsequent tests in the HRA.
+Drawing on the citation30, conservation objectives31, supplementary advice32 and site improvement plan33, the characteristics of the River Derwent SAC are described in Table 3 and are accompanied by observations on their sensitivity to external factors the latter informed by Table 1.
 Conservation objectives, qualifying features and threats and pressures extracted from the SIP are provided in full.
+It is noted that Natural England's supplementary advice for the SAC has been updated from the previous version of this HRA to take account of revised water quality targets provided by the Environment Agency and adopted by Natural England; other sections have been re-arranged.
 The citation is provided in Appendix B.

-- River Derwent SAC Citation.
-14 June 2005 - Conservation Objectives for River Derwent SAC.
+River Derwent SAC Citation.
+14 June 2005

+Conservation Objectives for River Derwent SAC.
 27 November 2018.
+(Version 3)

-(Version 3) - Supplementary advice on conserving and restoring features.
+Supplementary advice on conserving and restoring features.
 River Derwent SAC.
+31 October 2022

-27 March 2017 (Version 2) - River Derwent SAC Site Improvement Plan.
+River Derwent SAC Site Improvement Plan.
 Natural England.
 V1.0.
 8 October 2014.